-IAS 16:73(d) Disclose for each class of property, plant and equipment the opening and closing balances of:

-- Carrying amountAccumulated dep Accumulated depreciation and impairment. - IAS 16:73(e) Disclose a reconciliation of the opening and closing balances of the carrying amount for each class of property, plant and equipment.
+IAS 16:73(d) Disclose for each class of property, plant and equipment the opening and closing balances of: - Carrying amount - Accumulated depreciation and impairment.
+IAS 16:73(e) Disclose a reconciliation of the opening and closing balances of the carrying amount for each class of property, plant and equipment.
 Sub-paragraphs (i) - (ix) detail specific reconciling items to be included.
+IAS 23:26(a) Disclose borrowing costs capitalised during the period.
+IAS 23:26(b) Disclose the capitalisation rate used to determine the amount of borrowing costs eligible for capitalisation.

-Notes forming part of the consolidated financial statements For the year ended 31 December 2020 (continued)
+Notes forming part of the consolidated financial statements For the year ended 31 December 2023 (continued)